jbiz805/age/README.md

 &nbsp;Install PosgtreSQL
 </h4>

-You will need to install a AGE compatible version of Postgres, for Postgres 12.
+You will need to install an AGE-compatible version of Postgres for Postgres 12.

 ```bash
 sudo apt install postgresql-12